jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 ```
 sh download_new_image.sh
 ```
-* The development Docker image will be downloaded, and a corresponding Docker container will be created.
+* The Jekyll Docker image will be downloaded, and a corresponding Docker container will be created.
 When the new Docker container is ready, you will be automatically logged in.
 * When you are in the Docker container, enter the command "exit" to return to your desktop Linux system.

 ## Time Stamp